CDCgov/trusted-intermediary/README.md

 ### IntelliJ JVM Debugging

 - A pre-configured `Debug TI` remote JVM configuration is available.
-- To use Java Debug Wire Protocol (JDWP), modify the `Dockerfile` to include the required options.
+- To use Java Debug Wire Protocol (JDWP), modify the Dockerfile as needed.

 ---